eclipse/imagen/docs/guide/extension/index.md

 of output, given contiguous source data.

-Once created, new operators may be made available to users transparently and without user source code changes using the JAI registry mechanism.
+Once created, new operators may be made available to users transparently and without user source code changes using the ImageN registry mechanism.
 Existing applications may be tuned for new hardware platforms by strategic insertion of new implementations of existing operators.